at*mineer

 Converting documentation from a legacy format

-As this is a relatively rarely used option, it must be manually configured by opening the Atomineer Prefs.xml file (in your install folder, usually My Documents\Visual Studio 2008\Addins\AtomineerUtils) and adding the following elements to the <DocComment> section:
+As this is a relatively rarely used option, it must be manually configured by opening the Atomineer Prefs.xml file (usually My Documents\AtomineerUtils) and adding the following elements to the <DocComment> section:

 <Alt-Separator value="/** " />